Other Issues

 Honor treaty obligations and enhance consultation and collaboration with Lummi Nation and Nooksack Tribe.

-Explore adopting Ranked Choice Voting in city elections.
+Adopt Ranked Choice Voting in city elections.
+I’m endorsed by FairVote WA.

 I also support direct public access to the ballot.
-City charter amendments I drafted in 2001 lowered signature requirements for initiatives and city charter amendments.
+City charter amendments I drafted in 2001 lowered signature requirements for initiatives and for city charter amendments directly from the public.

 Whatcom County: Wrote county charter amendments that reduced the number of signatures required for initiatives (2021) and prohibited holding two elected offices at once (2024).
 Another charter amendment on this year’s ballot would reduce the number of signatures required for charter amendments from the public (there has never been a charter amendment from the public because the current requirement is too high).